conan-io/docs/reference/conanfile.rst

         else:
             ...

-* libdirs: list of relative paths (starting from the package root) of directories to find library object binaries (.lib, .a, .so. dylib).
+* libdirs: list of relative paths (starting from the package root) of directories in which to find library object binaries (.lib, .a, .so. dylib).
 By default it is initialize to ['lib'], and it is rarely changed.
-* resdirs: list of relative paths (starting from the package root) of directories to find resource files (images, xml, etc).
+* resdirs: list of relative paths (starting from the package root) of directories in which to find resource files (images, xml, etc).
 By default it is initialize to ['res'], and it is rarely changed.
-* bindirs: list of relative paths (starting from the package root) of directories to find library runtime binaries (as windows .dlls).
-By default it is initialize to ['bin'], and it is rarely changed.
+* bindirs: list of relative paths (starting from the package root) of directories in which to find library runtime binaries (like windows .dlls).
+By default it is initialized to ['bin'], and it is rarely changed.
 * defines: ordered list of preprocessor directives.
-It is common that the consumers have to specify some sort of defines in some case, so including the library headers matches the binaries:
+It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries:
 * <c,cpp,exelink,sharedlink>flags, list of flags that the consumer should activate for proper behavior.
-Usage of C++11 could be here, for example, though it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14)
+Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14)